-3.7 WESTERN AUSTRALIAN PREFERRED RIPARIAN BUFFERS
+3.6 WESTERN AUSTRALIAN PREFERRED FORESHORE AREAS

-The DWER recommends a flexible approach to identifying riparian buffer widths, rather than simply adopting 'standard' widths.
+The DWER recommends a site specific criteria based approach to identifying riparian buffer widths, rather than simply adopting 'standard' widths.
 Historically, a width of 30 m for waterways and 50 m for estuaries was generally applied.
 The use of standard widths did not allow for negotiation of narrower or wider foreshore widths where this was appropriate in specific cases.